 solitudes, in which he fed only upon the leaves of trees and

 other vegetable productions.
-After several years passed in this
+After several years pa

 manner, in fasting and watching, it happened that, contrary to